ojj11/analyse-control/README.md

 // prints "There are 2 possible paths through the code"
 ```

-Adding an additional `IfStatement` should correctly return "4 possible paths".
+Appending an additional `IfStatement` should correctly return "4 possible
-Similarly adding a `WhileStatement` will return "Infinity possible paths" (
+paths".
+Similarly adding a `WhileStatement` will return "Infinity possible
-because the loop has infinite variations on how many times it will execute).
+paths" (because the loop has infinite variations on how many times it will
+execute).

 ## API documentation

-### `analyse(ast: AST): Graph`
+### `analyse(ast: AST) : Graph`

 `require('analyse-control')` returns a method that when given an AST (abstract
 syntax tree) from a parser like [acorn](https://www.npmjs.com/package/acorn) it